 This trial you’re currently enduring is never going to end.
 You’re always going to suffer.

 God’s Word says that all things are possible, but come on… you have to be realistic.

 There’s no way God can do that in your life.

 Do any of these lies sound familiar?

 In the Garden of Eden, Eve believed lies just like these.
 In his deception, the enemy caused Eve to question God’s Word and that was that.
 She bought into the lie (as did Adam) and things were changed forever.

 This is why renewing your mind is so crucial.
 Our minds need to be prepared for the battle.

 My husband is quite passionate about his yard.
 He likes a green, weed-feed yard.
 (Don’t we all?)
 The one thing he has learned, however, is that the best way to keep weeds away is to keep them from growing in the first place.
-Weed killers work, but if you’re grass is thick and healthy enough, they’ll choke out most of the weeds naturally.
+Weed killers work, but if your grass is thick and healthy enough, they’ll choke out most of the weeds naturally.
 And when a weed does sneak in?
 It’s best to pull it right away making sure to pull the root out as well.
 Otherwise, it will come back year after year and spread its seeds across your yard creating even more weeds.

 My point in all this is to say that when the enemy tries to plant weeds, pull them right away!
 Don’t let them grow.
-And certainly don’t allow them to scatter new seed!
+And certainly, don’t allow them to scatter new seed!
 Fill your mind with so much truth that lies have no place.

 Since your mind is the real battlefield, always be armed and ready.